omarelsayeed/Crawling-Robot-Simulation/README.md

-Crawling Robot simulated Using Pybullet , to Enable real time rendering change p.DIRECT to p.GUI
+Teaching a Robot How to crawl using Reinforcement Learning Simulation Done using Pybullet , to enable real-time rendering use p.GUI but it's slower